IsaiasSantana/currency_textfield/README.md

 ### Get double value

-To get the number value from masked text, use the `doubleValue` property:
+To get the number value from controller, use the `doubleValue` property:

 ```dart
 final double val = controller.doubleValue;